-The nonurban Missouri healthcare coalition does not direct patient tracking.
-Patient tracking is the responsibility of all transferring and receiving facilities and agencies supporting the transportation process to ensure individuals can be identified and reunited with their families.
 The state of Missouri does not have an electronic patient tracking system.
-Impacted facilities should the patient tracking mechanism dictated in their individual plans and policies.
+Impacted facilities should utilize the patient tracking mechanism dictated in their individual plans and policies.

 Initial Patient Distribution

 The nonurban Missouri healthcare coalition is not responsible for patient distribution as that responsibility lies with the impacted healthcare facilities.
 The coalition plays a support role through providing situational awareness through EMResource queries (such as bed availability queries) and a communication platform between partners.